 Plasma clozapine assays are NOT the routine blood tests required for treatment maintenance.
 However, plasma levels of clozapine and norclozapine can be useful to optimise treatment and to check compliance.
-Consider requesting assay if it suspected levels are not within desired range or if individual's circumstances change.
-Monitoring blood clozapine levels for toxicity is now advised12 in certain clinical situations such as when:
+Consider requesting assay if it suspected levels are not within desired range or if individual's circumstances change and document the reason for requesting an assay in the patients' medical record.
+Monitoring blood clozapine levels for toxicity is now advised in certain clinical situations such as when:

-- a patient stops smoking or switches to an e-cigarette - concomitant medicines that may interact to increase blood clozapine levels are started - a patient has pneumonia or other serious infection

-- poor (reduced) clozapine metabolism is suspected - toxicity is suspected
+- a patient stops smoking or switches to an e-cigarette - concomitant medicines that may interact to increase blood clozapine levels are started - a patient has pneumonia or other serious infection - poor (reduced) clozapine metabolism is suspected - toxicity is suspected